SESaMo: Symmetry-Enforcing Stochastic Modulation for Normalizing Flows: Abstract

 \section{Abstract}

 Deep generative models have recently garnered significant attention across various fields, from physics to chemistry, where sampling from unnormalized Boltzmann-like distributions represents a fundamental challenge.
 In particular, autoregressive models and normalizing flows have become prominent due to their appealing ability to yield closed-form probability densities.
 Moreover, it is well-established that incorporating prior knowledge—such as symmetries—into deep neural networks can substantially improve training performances.
 In this context, recent advances have focused on developing symmetry-equivariant generative models, achieving remarkable results.
 Building upon these foundations, this paper introduces Symmetry-Enforcing Stochastic Modulation (SESaMo).
 Similar to equivariant normalizing flows, SESaMo enables the incorporation of inductive biases (e.g., symmetries) into normalizing flows through a novel technique called \textit{stochastic modulation}.
-This approach enhances the flexibility of the generative model, allowing to effectively learn a variety of exact and broken symmetries.
+This approach enhances the flexibility of the generative model by enforcing exact symmetries while, for the first time, enabling the model to learn broken symmetries during training.
 Our numerical experiments benchmark SESaMo in different scenarios, including an 8-Gaussian mixture model and physically relevant field theories, such as the $\phi^4$ theory and the Hubbard model.